TheSpiritMan/DevOps-Tools/01 Vagrant/Lab2/README.md

 After logging through ssh, we get shell of the box.
 And we can do anything we like.

+We can verify that our Synced_folder and copy files are located inside the vm.

 ### Extra Knowledge
 We can find `/vagrant` folder inside that `box1`.
 This `/vagrant` folder is totally synced with the folder in which Vagrantfile is located.